 Poorly sited and under-sized culverts cause problems for fish and other aquatic creatures all around the state of Maine.
 Culverts are common in Maine and are used to channel streams under roads at thousands of places throughout the state where roads cross streams.
 As many as 90% of these prevent fish from moving upstream, something Read More

 Watch our fun video showing how staff at the Natural Resources Council of Maine hope to inspire you to celebrate sustainable transportation choices during Commute Another Way Week on May 17 – 21, 2010.
 Try Commuting Another Way just one day or all five.
-Share your commuting stories on our blog at www.nrcm.org.
-If you Read More
+If you enjoyed this video, be sure to check out our Read More

 The Natural Resource Council of Maine invites you to celebrate Earth Day April 22, 2010—and every day—with these easy tips.
 For the good of the earth, and for generations to come!